ngs-mstb/micgent/README.md

 If you restart the container and use the same command later, Galaxy will notice the existing files and restore your previous session including job histories and output datasets.

-**Note**: Your Docker installation will still need to have enough free space to keep the container image itself (about 6GB).
+**Note on space for the images**: Your Docker installation will still need to have enough free space to keep the container image itself (about 6GB).
 If you try a lot of different containers, this space fills up quickly, which creates a common source of problems encountered while using Docker in general.
 The housekeeping commands such as `docker system prune` and `docker volume prune` in case of Docker might help in such situations.
 You can also use these commands to clean up all space used by Docker after you are done with using the image for good and stopped the container with `docker stop ngs-mstb`. *Note*: the `prune` command will remove all unused images and stopped containers, not just NGS-MSTB, so you should be careful with using it.
-**Note**: On hosts that use a VM under the hood to run Docker (MacOS, Windows), you might have to additionally expose the location of the `/host/directory/path` to the VM.
+**<a name="docker-vm-file-sharing">Note on file sharing from Docker VM</a>**: On hosts that use a VM under the hood to run Docker (MacOS, Windows), you might have to additionally expose the location of the `/host/directory/path` to the VM.
 For example, on Mac Docker Desktop this is done through _Preferencies->File Sharing_ menu.